 Tissot’s sports line consists of wristwatches for all sorts of activities, most notably water sports and racing.

-Tissot Seastar 1000 is an iconic diver’s watch with water-resistance up to 30 ATM (300 meters/1,000 feet).
+Tissot Seastar 1000 is an iconic diver’s watch with water-resistance up to 300m (1,000 ft).
 Screw-down crown and case back, as well as unidirectional ceramic bezel, provide the convenience and reliability you would expect from a true water sports timepiece.

 The T-Race series is dedicated to motorcycles, having push-pieces engraved with the words Start and Reset, reminding of the commands setting of a racing bike.
 Quartz and automatic movements will provide the accuracy of these watches.